Understanding the Rights and Responsibilities of Homeowners in HOAs

 By acting as a liaison between homeowners and the HOA board, property managers help ensure transparency and reduce the risk of miscommunication.
 They often implement automated reminders and online payment systems, making it easier for residents to meet deadlines.

 Additionally, property managers are knowledgeable about Texas HOA regulations, which allows them to guide boards through the legal aspects of fee collection.
-They may coordinate with legal counsel when needed to address stubborn delinquencies or enforce payment policies.
+They may coordinate with legal counsel to address stubborn delinquencies or enforce payment policies.

 Effective Communication Tactics for Addressing Late Dues with Residents